opencv/opencv/modules/ml/doc/boosting.rst

 Boosting
 ========

+.. highlight:: cpp

 A common machine learning task is supervised learning.
 In supervised learning, the goal is to learn the functional relationship
 :math:`F: y = F(x)` between the input
 :math:`x` and the output
 :math:`y` .
-Predicting the qualitative output is called classification, while predicting the quantitative output is called regression.
+Predicting the qualitative output is called *classification*, while predicting the quantitative output is called *regression*.

 Boosting is a powerful learning concept that provides a solution to the supervised classification learning task.
-It combines the performance of many "weak" classifiers to produce a powerful 'committee'
+It combines the performance of many "weak" classifiers to produce a powerful committee
 :ref:`[HTF01] <HTF01>` .
 A weak classifier is only required to be better than chance, and thus can be very simple and computationally inexpensive.
-However, many of them smartly combine results to a strong classifier that often outperforms most "monolithic" strong classifiers such as SVMs and Neural Networks.??
+However, many of them smartly combine results to a strong classifier that often outperforms most "monolithic" strong classifiers such as SVMs and Neural Networks.

 Decision trees are the most popular weak classifiers used in boosting schemes.
 Often the simplest decision trees with only a single split node per tree (called ``stumps`` ) are sufficient.